-Part 1: Introduces you to the basic underpinnings of Inorganic, Organic, Physical Chemistry and relevant biology.
-This is through material that will begin as a revision of A-level topics, and will progress rapidly and present this familiar material in a new light.
+Part 1: Introduces you to the basic underpinnings of Organic Chemistry and Biology, with aspects of Physical and Inorganic Chemistry taught to broaden understanding and prepare you for the Pharmaceutical Chemistry module in Part 2.
+Through material that will begin as a revision of A-level topics, it will progress rapidly and will present this familiar material in a new light.
+The goal of year 1 is to give you the tools necessary to help you new light.
 The goal of year 1 is to give you the tools necessary to help you become an independent learner, providing the necessary background to enable rationalisation and predictions for unseen processes and reactions.
-Part 2: Provides you with more in-depth study of Inorganic, Organic and Physical Chemistry, as well as the chemical basis of key cosmetic processes to explicitly link with the chemistry learnt thus far in the programme.
-The second year sees the introduction of a dedicated stream of Analytical chemistry that is also reflected in the content of the practical classes.
-The material covered in the second year is challenging; it builds on the content of year 1 and extends the complexity and depth of study to allow study and analysis of real world problems.
-Much of the material introduced in year 2 is still regarded as fundamental and a thorough understanding of the content is required for study in year 3.
+Part 2: Provides you with more in-depth study of Inorganic, Organic and Physical Chemistry.
+Pharmaceutical chemistry is introduced in part 2, building upon the foundations laid in part 1.
+The second year sees the introduction of a dedicated stream of Analytical chemistry that is reflected in the content of the practical classes.
+The material covered in the second year is challenging, it builds on the content of year 1 and extends the complexity and depth of study to allow study and analysis of real world problems.
+Much of the material introduced in year 2 is still regarded as fundamental, and a thorough understanding of the content is required for study in year 3.
 Placement/Study abroad year: The programme has an equivalent programme which features a placement year or year abroad component.
 All students are included in all of the sessions that run to encourage and prepare students to seek placements and/or study abroad opportunities.
 These begin in part one and are run by the Department and the Careers and Placements services.
-If you decide that you wish to undertake a placement or study abroad opportunity and are successful in finding a placement or study abroad opportunity, you should discuss transferring to the BSc Chemistry with Cosmetic Science with a Year in Industry programme with your Academic Tutor.
-Part 3: Gives you the opportunity to begin to see the application of Chemistry in the cosmetics industry at the forefront of its applications.
-The content is deliberately broad, covering all streams of the discipline.
-This material builds upon the chemistry and cosmetic science outlined in Part 2, and you will experience this through study of a series of smaller self-contained units within your core modules.
-An important component of final year study is the research project.
-Whether in a team or as an individual researcher, you will work with an assigned academic supervisor who will advise and encourage you to develop a piece of research work that is your own.
-You will be given a choice of the area in which you undertake your project work - more details of this can be found in the project handbook.
+We encourage this option for all students.
+If you decide that you wish to undertake a placement or study abroad opportunity, and are successful in finding a placement or study abroad opportunity, you should discuss programme transfer with your personal tutor.
+Programmes at BSc and MChem level are available for study abroad or placement students.
+Please note, some restrictions apply on transfer from BSc to MChem programmes (see the handbook for more information).
+Part 3: Gives you the opportunity to begin to see the application of pharmaceutical chemistry at the forefront of its applications.
+The content is deliberately broad, covering all 4 streams of the discipline with a focus on more advanced Pharmaceutical Chemistry.
+The material becomes more specialised and you will experience this through study of a series of smaller self-contained units within your core modules.
+The final year relies heavily on accumulated knowledge built up in Parts 1 and 2.
+The main component of the final year is the research project.
+Whether in a team or as an individual researcher, you will be given a choice in the area in which you wish to undertake your project work, and will have a chance to undertake a piece of research work that is your own.
+You will work with an assigned academic supervisor who will advise and encourage you to develop the work to its fullest extent that the time limits permit.
+More details of this can be found in the project handbook.

-Programme Learning Outcomes - BSc Chemistry with Cosmetic Science
+Programme Learning Outcomes - BSc Pharmaceutical Chemistry